wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 ### Tips

 - If you already have an APP package, you can ignore the previous packaging process and start directly from step 4.
-- The full code for the trial is on github at: [https://github.com/iambool/TestApp](https://github.com/iambool/TestApp)
+- The full code for the trial is on GitHub at: [https://github.com/iambool/TestApp](https://github.com/iambool/TestApp)

 ## The steps to use are as follows

 ### Step 1.
 Development environment setup

 The process of building a local RN development environment is available on the Internet, so I won't go over it again.
-You can search for it by google :)
+You can search for it on google :)

 ### Step 2.
 Creating an RN project

-As it was a trial, I used expo to newly initialize an rn project called TestApp.
+As it was a trial, I used the expo to newly initialize an rn project called TestApp.

 ```
 npx create-expo-app TestApp